leodium/leodium-ReLive-NoMansSky-Expeditions-Offline/Expedition 09 Redux - Utopia/ReadMe.txt

 Changes to the SEASON_DATA_CACHE.json file
 ------
-EndTimeUTC value --> 2893423600 (so that it can still be done today) Ph04Mile04AutoValidate is a test
+EndTimeUTC value --> 2893423600 (so that it can still be done today) Ph01Mile03AutoValidate is a test Ph01Mile04AutoValidate is a test Ph04Mile04AutoValidate is a test

 Bug ?